alorum/seoslides/readme.txt

 * Fix: Remove an erroneous "are you sure" notice when saving the Slide Master.
 * Fix: Update the preview of the Slide Master upon saving the modal.
+* Fix: Fix label typo where a closing parentheses was missing.

 = 1.2.3 =